futurekarol/jitogpt/readme.md

 3. Create a prompt containing the most relevant docs (from 2.), the question, and some stuff that instructs gpt3 how to respond.
 4. Send to OpenAI API and return response to user

-Finall for sessions with chat history.
+Finally for sessions with chat history.
 The problem is that chat history can quickly become more than the max prompt size.
 When the user asks a follow up question.
 1. Let gpt3 create a new question from the chat history and the follow up question.
 We use the technique of few-shot prompting here.
 2. Create an embedding for the new question.
 Then the rest is same when a user starts a new session.